Tyrone Timmons

-Early years
+Early life

-Timmons Played QB at Tampa Bay Tech in Tampa, Florida.
+Timmons played QB at Tampa Bay Tech in Tampa, Florida.
 As a junior, he led his team to the school's first ever District Championship in 2000.
 He was selected 2nd team All Western Conference and HM All County.
 As a senior, he led his team to the Western Conference Championship and made a return trip to the playoffs.
 He was selected 2nd team All Western Conference, 2nd team All County, a National Football Foundation Scholar Athlete and was selected to the Hillsborough County East All Star Team.

 College career

 Timmons finished his career at Mississippi Valley State with 148 receptions, 2,285 yards and 17 touchdowns.
 He finished second all time to Jerry Rice in receptions and yards and is one of three receivers in school history to achieve 1,000 yards receiving in a season.
 He also was a two-time All-SWAC selection and Division I-AA All-American in 2005 and 2006.
 Timmons was selected for the first annual Texas vs The Nation All-Star Game.

 In 2003, he set the freshman school record for the most catches, yards per game and receiving yards in MVSU history.
 He is named MVSU's greatest freshmen WR of the 2000 era and the greatest overall WR of the 2000 era.
 Timmons is named on MVSU’s All-Time All freshman team, 2000’s All-time All Decade team, All-Time All two-way player team, and All-Time All-Academic team.
 He is also ranked in the top 100 football players in MVSU history.